On Air Now

-The powerhouse behind the sound of The Smiths was born on 1st June 1963.
+The powerhouse behind the sound of The Smiths has just released his autobiography, The Drums.
 Let's celebrate his genius with the perfect playlist.

 This driving version of The Smiths' third single was performed for the BBC five months before it was re-recorded for the band's self-titled debut album.